 - Capstone Topic: Identify a topic that will serve as the theme for your current issues discussion, your paper, and your final presentation derived from your paper.
-(Not graded, but required) Due date in course calendar - Professionalism Discussion (SLO 3) Students will articulate and share a personal definition of professionalism including their philosophy of professional behavior.
+(Not graded, but required) Due date in course calendar. - Professionalism Discussion (SLO 3) Students will articulate and share a personal definition of professionalism including their philosophy of professional behavior.
 (Not graded, but required) Due date in course calendar. - 3.
 Diversity Discussion (SLO 1): Students will articulate and share their understanding of the concept of diversity as it affects libraries and information centers, and in what ways librarians should support diversity efforts.
 (Not graded, but required) Due date in course calendar. - 4.
 Professional Resume (SLO 4): Submit a resume that documents the knowledge and skills acquired as a graduate from an MLIS program in combination with concurrent skills or knowledge that you have acquired on the job or from previous degrees.
 Submit via the BlazeVIEW Assignment Dropbox.
 Grade weight: 10% Due date in course calendar.
 Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
-Your finished assignment must be uploaded to the designated online portal (currently LiveText). - 5.
+Your finished assignment must be uploaded to the designated online portal (currently LiveText).
+You cannot pass the course without completing this assignment. - 5.
 Reference Request and Cover Letter Sample (SLO 4): Find a job ad that fits your career goal(s) and qualifications.
 The position must be real.
 Post a sample email that you would submit to someone you want to use as a reference for that particular position.
 You may substitute fictitious name(s) of the job source or the person you are asking for a reference if you feel this is sensitive information.
 Attach to the post a cover letter you would send to the employer that introduces yourself and describes the skills you possess related to the job description.
 (Not graded, but required).
 Due date in course calendar. - 6.
 Professional Development Plan (SLO 2, SLO 3): Create a professional development plan based on your career goals and academic preparation.
 Include a detailed job hunting plan, if applicable.
 Include plans for solidifying and updating your professional knowledge in the two year period following graduation.
 Submit via the BlazeVIEW Assignment Dropbox.
 Grade weight: 10% Due date in course calendar.
 Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
-Your finished assignment must be uploaded to the designated online portal (currently LiveText). - 7.
-Current Issues Presentation and Discussion (SLO 1, SLO 6): Give a live presentation on line using Blackboard Collaborate in which you summarize one current aspect of your Capstone topic based on research you identify from either the LIS and/or popular literature published in the past year.
-You have up to 6 minutes to present.
-In the last 9 minutes, moderate a discussion on the topic.
+Your finished assignment must be uploaded to the designated online portal (currently LiveText).
+You cannot pass the course without completing this assignment. - 7.
+Current Issues Presentation and Discussion (SLO 1, SLO 6): Prepare and record a presentation on line using Blackboard Collaborate in which you summarize one current aspect of your Capstone topic based on research you identify from either the LIS and/or popular literature published in the past year.
+You have up to 10 minutes to present.
+Moderate an asyncronous discussion on the topic.
 Pose two or three questions to guide the discussion.
 Grade weight: 10%.
 Due dates in course calendar.